2007 Half Dollar Value Checker: Errors List, “P”, “S” & “D” Mint Mark Worth

 2007-S Silver DCAM Half Dollar Value

 The 2007-S Silver DCAM represents the premium offering within the 2007 Kennedy series.
-Its 90% silver composition provides intrinsic precious metal value beyond standard clad varieties.
+Its 90% silver composition gives it real precious metal value beyond the clad varieties — you can check the edge and see a uniform silver color with no copper stripe, unlike the clad proof which shows a faint copper layer.

 2007-S Silver DCAM Half Dollar Price/Grade Chart